-In Stage 1 the committee will assess eligible applications against the assessment criteria for each prize and compare them to other eligible applications.
-Only applications which score highly (50 percent or greater), and ranking highest will be put through to Stage 2.
+In Stage 1 the Science Prizes Committee will assess eligible applications against the assessment criteria for each prize and compare them to other eligible applications.
+Only applications which score highly in each criteria (50 percent or greater), and ranking highest will be put through to Stage 2.